 Fit & Sizing

-The HyperAdapt is only offered in men’s sizes which range from 5 to 14.
-For women’s sizes, buyers are advised to convert by adding 1.5 to the man’s size.
-For example, a size 6 in men is equivalent to 7.5 in women’s sizes.
+The HyperAdapt 1.0 is only offered in men’s sizes which range from 5 to 14.
+Women buyers are advised to subtract 1.5 sizes from their regular foot measurement to convert to men’s sizing.
+For example a 6.5 in women’s is equal to a 5 in men’s.

-What makes the HyperAdapt 1.0 stand out is, of course, its adaptive fit technology that detects the wearer’s foot position, registers the weight, and then tightens around the shape of the feet.
+What makes these Nike kicks doubly stand out is, of course, their adaptive fit technology that detects the wearer’s foot position, registers the weight, and then tightens around the shape of the feet.
 The buttons on each side of the collar, meanwhile, lets the wearer fine-tune the fit.
+The tech is amazingly advanced, and there is none like it in the market.

-- The HyperAdapt 1.0 utilizes a lithium-ion battery and a cinching motor in the shoe’s sole.
+- The HyperAdapt 1.0 utilizes a lithium-ion battery and a cinching motor in the shoes’ soles.

 - The shoes come with a USB wall adapter and a magnetic charging puck.

 - Batteries take around three hours to fully charge.
-The light along the bottom of the shoe shows the battery level.
+The light along the bottom of the shoes show the battery level.

-- Battery status of the shoe can be checked by pressing one of the side buttons.
+- Battery status of the shoes can be checked by pressing one of the side buttons.
 The light will show different colors to show how much charge is left.

-- The shoe will always retain a bit of reserve power for a last unlacing to prevent you from getting stuck.
+- The sneakers will always retain a bit of reserve power for a last unlacing to prevent you from getting stuck.